jnweaver/owl-slideshow-wp/README.md

 # Owl Options #

-You can override the plugin's default Owl 2 optios and/or pass additional options via an *owl_options* attribute inside the shortcode:
+You can override the plugin's default Owl 2 options and/or pass additional options via an *owl_options* attribute inside the shortcode:

 ```
 [gallery output_as_slideshow="true" owl_slideshow_title="A slideshow title" ids="116,119,118,117,114,174" owl_options='{"startPosition": 2, "nav": false}']